 Read the Configuring Outbound Email page for further detail.

 If you are using SPF records, these must be updated to include the Mimecast data center IP ranges.
-See the DNS Authentication Policies page for further details.
+See the Configuring DNS Authentication (Inbound / Outbound) Definitions and Policies page for further details.

 Mimecast’s security model must ensure it only delivers messages to valid email addresses for your business.
 We do this by integrating with your Exchange.
 For Microsoft and Lotus Domino users, we recommend that we integrate with your native directory to synchronize user information (e.g. email address, group structure).
 This allows us to automatically synchronize any changes to your Directory with no manual intervention.